Rational points on modular curves via maps to elliptic curves with rank zero

 \begin{step} Compute degrees of the maps to the elliptic curves and pick the one with smallest degree. \end{step}

 Next, for each candidate modular form $f$, we use \cite[Theorem 3]{Cremona} to compute the degree $r$ of the corresponding map $X_{G} \to E'$.
 We then pick the pair $(f,E')$ for which the corresponding $r$ is minimal.
+In some cases, this is the slowest part of the algorithm, because computing each degree requires the computation of $[\SL_{2}(\Z) : \Gamma]$ periods, and there can be many options for $E'$.
 The Riemann--Roch theorem ensures that we can obtain the $x$ and $y$ modular functions as ratios of elements of degree $d$ in the graded ring $R$, where $d$ satisfies

 At this stage, we also ensure that enough coefficients of modular forms for $X_{G}$ have been computed to use Proposition~\ref{checkingprop} to verify our map $X_{G} \to E'$ in Step~\ref{Step12}.

 \begin{step} Compute the Fourier expansion of $\int_{\infty}^{P} cf \, ds$ at all cusps. \end{step}